The Short Version

 4. Connect your wallet at polymarket.com

-5. Complete identity verification when prompted (varies by jurisdiction and volume)
+5. Complete identity verification when prompted (it varies by jurisdiction and volume)

 Full country table